Skip to contents

 Value

 The constructor new_dock_board() returns a board object, as does the coercion function as_dock_board().
-Inheritance can be checked using is_dock_board(), which returns a boolean.
-Getters dock_layout() and dock_extensions() return dock_layout and dock_extension objects while setters dock_layout<-() and dock_extensions<-() return the updated board object (invisibly).
+Inheritance can be checked using is_dock_board(), which returns a boolean. board_views() returns the board's dock_layouts; dock_layout() returns the active view's resolved dock_layout and dock_layout<-() writes into the active view.
+The dock_extensions() and dock_extensions<-() accessors return / set the board's dock_extension objects.
 A character vector of IDs is returned by dock_ext_ids() and dock_board_options() returns a board_options object.

 Examples